 FAULT ZONES.
-Open each protected door and window in turn and listen for three beeps from the keypad, followed by the zone's Voice Descriptor, if it is programmed.
+Open each protected door and window in turn and listen for three beeps from the keypad.
 Identification of each faulted protection point should appear on the display.
 The display will clear when the door or window is closed.

-Walk in front of any interior motion detectors (if used) and listen for three beeps and/or voice descriptors, if programmed.
+Walk in front of any interior motion detectors (if used) and listen for three beeps.
 The identification of the detector should appear on the display when it is activated, and its voice descriptor will be announced (if programmed).
 The display will clear when no motion is detected.
 Note that if wireless motion detectors are used, there is a 3-minute delay between activations.
 This is to conserve battery life.